rpgreview/papersandpaychecks/cow-orkers.md

 **Induce Stupor**

+A character with the Induce Stupor perk may, by use of certain bodily movements, cause onlookers to be stunned and be in an effective stupor.
+From the time that the character induces stupor among onlookers, they must make a Concentration check with a Difficulty of 17 in the first round, then 15, then 11, etc. The Difficulty is increased by the inducing character's CHA bonus.
+A further caveat is that the onlookers must be of an orientation that would find the stupifying movements pleasing to their eye.

 **Intervention**

 Similar to the Miracle perk, a character with the Intervention perk may, through a mental appeal to whatever higher force they subscribe to, may generate what would otherwise be an *impossible* result for the character and their immediate surrounds and colleagues.
 Each use of Intervention also costs the character 1 point of permanent Wisdom.

 **Illusions**

+A character with the Illusions perk may generate illusions which are convincing to the observer.
+For each tactical round that the illusion is cast a standard sense may be added (Sight, Hearing, Touch, Smell/Taste).
+For every two rounds that is added the illusion may include a non-standard sense (Heat Sense, Electromagnetic, Radio etc).
+For each additional tactical round the illusion has a volume of additional STR 5.
+Each round of casting will cost 2 physical bruises of weariness.

 **Killing Joke**